 Since we cannot change our own genetics, it is not possible to prevent all moles.
 The following prevention measures are aimed at sun avoidance and sun-protection and include

 Ideally, mole prevention is more effective than later trying to remove moles that have already developed.
 Mole removal will leave some type of scar at the site of the prior mole.
-Smaller moles are easier to remove and leave less scars.
-Larger mole removal may be more difficult and not always satisfactory in cosmetic scar appearance.
+Smaller moles are easier to remove and leave smaller scars.
+Larger mole removal often produce larger more unsightly scars.

 When should I start sun protection?

-Everyone, especially those with known hereditary tendencies of freckling, should start sun protection early in childhood.
-Much of the sun and UV skin damage occurs often while children are under age 18.
+Everyone, especially those with predisposed to freckling, should start sun protection early in childhood.
+Much of the sun and UV skin damage occurs often while children under age 18.
 Fair-skinned people who are more prone to freckling and sunburns are also generally more at risk for developing moles and skin cancers.
 Sun sensitivity and easy burning may be a warning sign of sensitive skin which is highly vulnerable to sunburn and to potential skin cancer.

 How can moles be treated?
 What are different types of mole removal?

 Some people like their moles while others may be more bothered by their appearance.
 The cosmetic improvement of the skin is a frequent request among people with moles.
-Moles are desirable by some people who like the special character or uniqueness these give them (like Cindy Crawford).
-Other moles may have potential negative social perceptions or stigma.
+Moles are desired by some people who feel they confer uniqueness (like Cindy Crawford).
+Other moles produce potential negative social perceptions.

-Although lasers may be used in some countries and by some medical centers to remove some types of moles, laser treatments are not recommended for irregular moles.
-Irregular moles need to be surgically removed and the tissue sent for testing to make sure all the atypical cells are cleared.
-While sun spots or lentigines may respond to bleaching or fading creams, freezing with liquid nitrogen, laser, intense pulsed light, and chemical peels, true melanocytic nevi ought not be treated by these methods.
+Although lasers may be used in some countries and by some medical centers to remove some types of moles, laser treatments are not recommended for moles.
+Irregular moles need to be surgically removed and the tissue sent for testing.
+While sun spots or lentigines may respond to bleaching or fading creams, freezing with liquid nitrogen, laser, intense pulsed light, and chemical peels, true melanocytic nevi should not be treated by these methods.

 No. Mohs surgery is not for mole removal.
 It is primarily designed for removing skin cancers.
 Moles are usually removed by standard or traditional surgery.
 The rapid freezing technique used for Mohs surgery tends to distort mole cells and may make the removed tissue more difficult to examine under the microscope.